 He turned a corner.
-Out of the corner of his eye, he thought he saw a lone figure sitting on a bench.
+Out of the corner of his eye, he thought he saw a lone figure.
+Someone sitting on the bench maybe.
 But when he looked back over his shoulder there was no one there.
+Just the bench.
 He upped his pace.
 In fact, it was eerily quiet on the streets this evening.
 There was practically no one, and even though it was late that did seem unusual.
 Some people took these streets to head downtown and into the bars for a night on the town.
 It was around the time some people might be returning or heading out for last call.
 But there was no one.
 Just him and his bottle.

 The streetlight backing the shadow flickers and cuts out.
 He falls backwards as the man disappears.
 He looks frantically but somehow there’s no one around him in the darkness any longer.
-He realizes he can move again and begins to run oncemore.
-Emboldened by what had to be a near death experience, his feet carry him over block after block.
+Eyes wheeling, his body is moving again again, running away from this place, his possible tomb.
+A near death experience emboldening, his feet carry him over block after block.
 He should almost be there.
-He doesn’t even seem to be taking breath anymore, as if the running alone can sustain him.
+Breath comes only in spurts.
+The running sustains from fright.
 Blood pumping at maximum, he doesn’t stop running for a long time.
-But in his dashing daze he realizes something is wrong.
-He looks around, the buildings, the streets, the trees – he doesn’t know where he is.
-He has lost his way.
+In his dashing daze, he soon realizes something is wrong.
+Around him the shadows beckon.
+The buildings, the streets, the trees, he doesn’t know where he is.
+Lost.

-He begins to hear something, behind him, some thing getting louder.
-He keeps running, not even willing to contemplate the return of the shadow man.
-Continuing to turn corners, there’s nothing he recognizes. where is he, where is he, what does he do.
-The shadow appears on the street before him, he cuts through a back alley, hoping it’s a shortcut.
+A shadow appears on the street before him, he cuts through a back alley, hoping it’s a shortcut.
 But it’s not.
-It’s a dead end.
-He was running so fast he doesn’t even realize he is staring at bricks, encompassed by high walls on all sides.
-He knows it has to be too late now.
+Dead end.
+Moving so fast, he doesn’t even notice the high brick walls now surrounding him.
+Too late.
 He turns around quickly to get out of the alley, but the silhouette is already there.
-He stands in the glare, waiting.
-He doesn’t approach, just waits.
+It stands in the glare, waiting.
+It doesn’t approach, just stands.

 Staggering back against the wall, he hears something terrible.
-Inhuman roar – a pale descriptor.
-He remains seated while he watches and listens in terror.
-He sees smoke emanating from the shadow sprawled out onto the ground.
+An inhuman roar, a pale descriptor.
+Seated in terror, he watches and listens.
+Smoke emanates from the twisting and crackling shadow now sprawled onto the ground.
 But the sounds dominate his attention.
-The agony of its scream is unbearable.
+An unbearable and agonizing scream summons all his attention.
 He stares breathlessly at the figure writhe and crumple on the ground.
-It isn’t long before there’s no more sound at all, save for the hiss of steam still emanating off what is left of its form.
+It isn’t long before there’s no more sound at all, save for the hiss of steam emanating off what is left of its mangled form.

 “For them, wine is as deadly as holy water.”

-“My name is W. Are you alright?” he says with sincerity.
+“My name is W. Are you alright?” the elder said with sincerity.
 His accent the young man cannot quite place.
-He takes the hand, the older man’s grip is steely.
+It is from afar in the world.
+He took the hand, the older man’s grip is steely strong.

 “Come, Maximillian.
-I have much to explain and you have much to learn if you seek to,” he walks slowly out of the alley and towards the light of the street.
+I have much to explain and you have much to learn if you seek to.”
+The old man walked slowly out of the alley and towards the light of the street.

-Max takes a deep breath, smelling the aura of the wine all over his shirt.
-No longer squinting against the glare, he follows him. ~
+Max took a deep breath, smelling the aura of the wine all over his shirt.
+No longer squinting against the glare, no longer hesitating, he followed him. ~